 I lost count of how many times I have seen this come true in my client’s lives.

 They may already be highly self-motivated and driven but scheduling their specific plans for working out makes a huge difference.

 It also helps people workout more efficiently and opens up time for other things in their life.

 Feel The Progress

-Harvard Business Review found that the most significant factor that influences our success is perceiving the progress.
+Harvard Business Review found that the most significant factor that influences our success is perceiving progress.

-By feeling the growth we are making, our brain releases chemicals which help reinforce the effort.
+By feeling the growth we are making, our brain releases chemicals that help reinforce the effort.